I wrote a post a while ago called I Am More Than Just A Mom.

 I read a hilarious post on the You Have To Laugh website (of which I have personally contributed a few posts – Note: Sense of Humour Required).
 It was a post by dad blogger Paul who blogs over at Babysitting the Kids.
 The post was aptly entitled ‘Apocalypse Now’.

-He humorously writes about the inevitable pitfalls of parent blogging should you actually be brave (or insane) enough to have an opinion on anything!
+He humorously writes about the inevitable pitfalls of being a parent blogger, should you actually be brave (or insane) enough to have an opinion on anything!
 Literally anything parent related.
-Whatever it is, you will most likely be ‘taken out’ for whatever opinion you have because inevitably it differs from that of others. *Madness*
+Whatever it is, you will most likely be ‘taken out’ for whatever opinion you have because inevitably it differs from that of others.
+True Story!

 This is an excerpt of one of my favourite parts of the whole article: